Small wins buoy Ukraine; West says Russians losing momentum

 “Step by step, we are forcing the occupiers to leave the Ukrainian land,” Zelenskyy said.

 Even with its setbacks, Russia continues to inflict death and destruction across Ukraine.
-Over the weekend, its forces hit a chemical plant and 11 high-rise buildings in Siverodonetsk, in the Luhansk area of the Donbas, the regional governor said.
+Over the weekend, its forces hit a chemical plant and 11 high-rise buildings in Siverodonetsk, in the Donbas, the regional governor said.
 Gov. Serhii Haidaii said two people were killed in the shelling and warned residents still in the city to stay in underground shelters.

 Russian troops also were preparing for another attempt to cross the strategically important Siverskiy Donets River, two days after Moscow suffered heavy losses in a Ukrainian attack that destroyed a pontoon bridge, the governor said.